 Instructions

-- Preheat your oven to 400°F. Spray 2 9-cup muffin pans with nonstick spray.
+- Prep.
+Preheat your oven to 400°F. Spray 2 9-cup muffin pans with nonstick spray.

-- In a microwave-safe bowl, microwave the cream cheese 10 seconds at a time until softened and melted but not steaming.
-Stir in the egg, Italian seasoning, and garlic powder, salt and pepper until well combined.
+- Combine filling.
+In a microwave-safe bowl, microwave 8 ounce cream cheese 10 seconds at a time until softened and melted but not steaming.
+Stir in 2 eggs, 1 teaspoon Italian seasoning, 1/4 teaspoon garlic powder and 1/8 teaspoon salt and 1/8 teaspoon pepper until well combined.

-- Add the spinach, parmesan and bacon.
+- Add spinach and bacon.
+Add 4 cups spinach, 1/2 cup parmesan and 5 strips bacon.
 Using a fork, mix in the cream cheese mixture.

-- Lightly dust flour on a work surface.
+- Roll out puff pastry.
+Lightly dust flour on a work surface.
 Unfold 1 puff pastry sheet onto the flour.
 Roll a couple times each way with a rolling pin to smooth it out.
 Using a knife or pizza cutter, slice into 9 squares.
 Repeat with the remaining puff pastry sheet.

 - Bake 20 minutes, or until puffed and golden brown.
 Cool 10 minutes.
 Run a knife around the edges to loosen from the pan.